johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-During decoding of such reference, the transport gets called again and shall attempt to `resolve` the actors address.
+During decoding of such reference, the transport gets called again and shall attempt to `resolve` the actor's address.
 If it is a local actor known to the transport, it will return its reference.
 If it is a remote actor, it will return a proxy instance pointing at this address.
 If the address is illegal or unrecognized by the transport, this operation will throw and fail decoding the message.

-To show an example what this looks like in practice, we might implement an actor cluster transport, where the actor addressess are a form of URIs, uniquely identifying the actor instance, and as such encoding an actor turns it into `"[transport-name]://system@10.0.0.1:7337/Greeter#349785`, or using some other encoding scheme, depending on the transport used.
+To show an example of what this looks like in practice, we might implement an actor cluster transport, where the actor addresses are a form of URIs, uniquely identifying the actor instance, and as such encoding an actor turns it into `"[transport-name]://system@10.0.0.1:7337/Greeter#349785`, or using some other encoding scheme, depending on the transport used.

 It is tremendously important to allow passing actor references around, across distributed boundaries, because unlike local-only actors, distributed actors can not rely on passing a closure to another actor to implement "call this later, please" style patterns.
 We are not, and do not want to, venture into the world of serializing and sending around closures.